ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 ### The problem and the solution

-If you haven't noticed already, sooner or later you'll run into **the following problem**:
+If you haven't noticed already, sooner or later you'll run into the following problem:

 > *Short, easy-to-type snippet triggers tend to interfere with words typed in regular text.*